openvpi/SingingVocoders/README_en.md

 If you need to fine-tune the vocoder suggests using the [ft_hifigan.yaml](configs%2Fft_hifigan.yaml)

-How to use the fine-tuning function is recommended to refer to the openvpi/diffsinger project documentation
+How to use the fine-tuning function is recommended to refer to the openvpi/diffsinger project documentation[project documentation](https://github.com/openvpi/DiffSinger/blob/main/docs/BestPractices.md#fine-tuning-and-parameter-freezing)

 A small number of steps of fine-tuning can freeze the mpd module.